Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 Possible reasons causing Ghosting

-There are several reasons why ghosting can occur.
-Whether on the applicant or company side, and these need not always be malicious.
+There are various reasons why ghosting can occur.
+Whether on the part of the applicant or the company, these do not always have to be malicious in nature.

 Triggers on the company side:

-• During the interview it became clear to the HR manager that "it just doesn't fit".
-Now he is confronted with a rejection situation and wants to avoid this.
-The applicant is put off indefinitely.
+• During the interview, it became clear to the HR manager that "it just doesn't fit".
+Now he/she is confronted with the situation of a rejection and wants to avoid it.
+Applicants are put off indefinitely.

-• It can also happen that a "better" applicant has been found and the personnel capacities are lacking to inform all other applicants.
+• It can also happen that a "better" applicant has been found and there is a lack of personnel capacity to inform all applicants.

-• The most unpleasant reason is that the company is stalling you as a "second choice" because the favourite could still jump off.
+• The most unpleasant reason is that the company stalls the applicant as a "second choice" because the favourite could still drop out.

 Triggers on the applicant side:

-• Applicants may also discover during an interview that this company does not match them.
+• Applicants can realise during an interview that this company is not the right fit for them.

 • If benefits and salary do not match the expectations, this can also be a reason for ghosting.

-• Another common reason is that the candidate has started another job and is no longer available.
+• Another common reason is that the candidate has moved on to another job and can no longer be contacted.

-It can be difficult for both the company and the applicant to refuse the other party.
-We are all just human beings and do not want to hurt others.
+Both the company and the applicant may find it difficult to refuse the other person.
+We are all only human and don't want to hurt others, which applies here.
 However, consequences are ignored.
-Because an applicant who knows that he won't like it in this company will never start working there and a company that doesn't see an applicant in its corporate culture will never hire this candidate either.
+Because an applicant who knows that he/she will not like it in this company will never start working there and a company that does not see an applicant in its corporate culture will not hire this candidate.

 Sources: newsroom.de | karrierebibel.de | kununu.com | dahmen-personal.de